 With interest rates at record-breaking lows due to the COVID-19 crisis, it may seem like the perfect time to refinance your student loans.
 However, there’s more to refinancing than just securing a lower interest rate, especially given current loan relief options presented by the federal government.
 Whether you should refinance your student loans right now depends on the type of loan you have and your current financial situation.

-What does refinancing my student loan mean?
+What is student loan refinancing?

 Who should refinance right now?

-- Borrowers with private student loans.
+- You have only private student loans.

-Who shouldn’t refinance right now:
+Who shouldn’t refinance right now?

 The bottom line